Have you ever read about Babe Ruth’s conversion story? It is absolutely amazing!

 He added, “The lads who get religious training, get it where it counts–in the roots.
 They may fail it, but it never fails them.”

-He explained, that “while I drifted away from the Church, I did have my own ‘altar,’ a big window of my New York apartment overlooking the city lights.
+“While I drifted away from the Church, I did have my own ‘altar,’ a big window of my New York apartment overlooking the city lights.
 Often I would kneel before that window and say my prayers.”

-Ruth continued, “I would feel quite humble then.
+“I would feel quite humble then.
 I’d ask God to help me not make such a big fool of myself and pray that I’d measure up to what He expected of me.”

 Ruth then explained that he “didn’t dodge the long, challenging look in his eyes.
 I knew what he meant.”